Carbon-for-Developers/carbon-sdks/go/docs/WebhookNoKey.md

 ### NewWebhookNoKey

-`func NewWebhookNoKey(id int32, organizationId int32, url string, status WebhookStatus, statusReason NullableString, createdAt time.Time, updatedAt time.Time, ) *WebhookNoKey`
+`func NewWebhookNoKey(id int32, organizationId int32, url string, status WebhookStatus, createdAt time.Time, updatedAt time.Time, ) *WebhookNoKey`

 NewWebhookNoKey instantiates a new WebhookNoKey object This constructor will assign default values to properties that have it defined,